University of Melbourne: Libraries and collections

+With the exception of the Baillieu and ERC libraries, most of the university's libraries have a subject focus.
+In addition to the study libraries, the Student Union runs a recreational library named the Rowden White Library in the Student Pavilion.

-Museums
+Museums and archives

 Grainger Museum

 The Grainger Museum is located at the university's Parkville campus, and is the only purpose built autobiographical museum in Australia.
 It is home to a diverse collection of over 100,000 items including photographs, costumes, art, music scores and instruments.
 The items were collected by Percy Grainger and span his life and career.
 Grainger was an eccentric and famous composer, arranger and pianist whose career played a prominent role in the revival of interest in British folk music in the early years of the 20th century.

 Harry Brookes Allen Museum of Anatomy and Pathology

 The Harry Brookes Allen Museum of Anatomy and Pathology, located at the Parkville campus, is one of Australia's largest collections of both historical anatomical models and real human tissue specimens.
 It provides students at The University of Melbourne educational resources for the medical and related anatomical disciplines.
 The museum is not normally open to the public, though tours of the museum are available for medical students and health professionals.